uChip/BubbleDisplay/README.md

 See Bill of Materials file in repo for parts list.

 ## Status
-  * PCB layout has been completed and submitted to fab at Osh Park.
-I expect boards back in 1 to 2 days.
-  * PCB has not been proven.
-Circuit has been prototyped and simulated, so confidence is reasonable, but order PCBs at this time at your own risk.
+  * 07APR2014 PCB received built and tested good.
-  * Firmware, library and examples been completed and tested with an earlier prototype.
-Waiting to test with the final PCB.
+  * Firmware, library and examples have been completed and tested against the final PCB.

 ## File Formats